-If in the DCS panels you see a RED alarm in the "DCS" button, coming from "DIP 7" manager, and an indication of "DIP_7: TimeAlarm" in the alerts panel of the DCS (on top), do:
+If a RED alarm appears in the "DCS" button, coming from the "DIP-7" manager, and an indication of "DIP-7: TimeAlarm" in the alerts panel of the DCS (on top) is visible, this means that some parameters stopped being updated.
+In case there is a Machine Development ongoing, mask the DIP-7 alarm and make a comment in the Run Logbook.
+If not, and the alarm is related to the beamline, do the following:

 - Wait approx. 10 minutes.
 If the alarm disappears, no more action is needed.
-Just check that there are new points appearing in the trending plots (value vs. time) of beam readings in the DCS. - If the alarm does not disappear after 10 minutes, call the CCC control room and inform the operator that there is a problem with the dipGwInjectors server.
-After a while, the alarm should disappear, and new updates should be visible in the trending plots.
+Just check that there are new points appearing in the trending plots (value vs. time). - If the alarm does not disappear after 10 minutes, call the CCC (77500) and ask the operator to check the status of the DIP gateway called GATEWAY-NORTH running on the cs-ccr-cmw1.cern.ch host and the timing events. - After a while, the alarm should disappear, and new regular updates should be visible in the trending plots.